webcomponents/shadycss/README.md

 2. Then, after the shadowRoot is created and whenever dynamic updates are required, call `ShadyCSS.applyStyle(element)`.

+3. When an element is removed from the DOM, call `ShadyCSS.applyStyleInvalid(element)` so that it will update styling correctly when reattached.

 3. If a styling change is made that may affect the whole document, call `ShadyCSS.updateStyles()`.